-Rates of non-recurrent patients in the FUP of both pivotal studies are summarized in Table 3A (for study ALA-AK-CT003) and Table 3B (for study ALA-AK-CT002).
-No significant differences became apparent between BF-200 ALA and MAL-treated subjects at FUP visit 1.
+Rates of nonrecurrent patients in the FUP of both pivotal studies are summarized in Table 4 (for study ALA-AK-CT003) and Table 5 (for study ALA-AK-CT002).
+No significant differences became apparent between BF-200 ALA- and MAL-treated subjects at FUP1.
 More than 80% of the patients were still complete responders 6 months after the last PDT with BF-200 ALA (in both studies) or MAL.